 Working on the matter were litigation partner Douglas Baruch (DC), litigation special counsel Karen Grisez (DC), corporate associate Alexander Abramovich (DC) and litigation associate Dwayne Bensing (DC).

 Judge Overturns Restricted Access to Plan B

 Fried Frank is co-counsel to the plaintiffs in a suit against the US Food and Drug Administration (FDA) regarding Plan B emergency contraception.
 On April 4, US District Judge Edward R. Korman granted summary judgment to the plaintiffs, a coalition of reproductive health groups and private citizens, providing a complete victory, issuing an unprecedented ruling that the FDA had wrongly ignored its own policy on switching drugs from prescription to over-the-counter (OTC) status and must allow unrestricted OTC access to Plan B, its generic equivalents and a newer version of the drug, Plan B One-Step.
 The matter has received widespread attention from The New York Times, Wall Street Journal, Washington Post, Bloomberg, CNN, NBC News and ABC News, among others.

-Working on the matter are litigation partner Janice Mac Avoy (NY) and former litigation associates Rachel Kravitz (NY), Erica Sollie (NY) and Sonya Tien (NY).
+Working on the matter are litigation partner Janice Mac Avoy (NY) and litigation associates Rachel Kravitz (NY), Erica Sollie (NY) and Sonya Tien (NY).

 Pro Bono Client Granted Adoption